If you’re not sure which membership is right for you, compare the benefits they offer and decide which are most important to you.

 As you can see, while both Amazon Prime and Walmart+ offer a convenient solution for fast shipping, these are two very different memberships.

-With Walmart+, you get several ways to enhance your Walmart shopping: free fast delivery on more than 160,000 items, fuel and prescription discounts and a way to avoid checkout lines with Scan & Go – a Walmart app feature that allows you to scan items as you shop in the store and check out using Walmart Pay.
+With Walmart+, you get several ways to enhance your Walmart shopping: free fast delivery on more than 180,000 items, fuel and prescription discounts and a way to avoid checkout lines with mobile scan & go – a Walmart app feature that allows you to scan items as you shop in the store and check out using Walmart Pay.

 With Amazon Prime, you can also get your order within a day for free, but the membership offers much more than that.
-You get access to video, gaming and music subscriptions, e-books and magazines and several other perks.
+You also gain access to video, gaming and music subscriptions, e-books and magazines and several other perks.

 Prime covers multiple consumer needs with one membership.
-But its annual cost is also quite high – and $21 higher than that of Walmart+ (although the monthly fee is about the same).
+But its annual cost is also quite high – and $41 higher than that of Walmart+ – to the point that some may wonder if Prime membership is worth it or not.

 So how do you choose which membership is right for you?
 This depends on which benefits are important to you.